hyper-expanse/dotfiles/security-hardening.md

 The host keys for the server need to be updated to use a larger key size for better cryptographic security.

-Sudo into the root account:
+Temporarily log into the root account using `sudo`:

 ```bash
 sudo su